 A fourth round pick in 1990 out of Utah by the Miami Dolphins, Scott Mitchell spent his first three seasons mainly as Dan Marino's backup.
-When Marino tore his Achilles during the fifth game, Mitchell stepped into the starting job throwing for 1,773 yards and 12 touchdowns but Miami would lose their final five game to finish 9-7 and miss the playoffs.
+When Marino tore his Achilles during the fifth game, Mitchell stepped into the starting job, throwing for 1,773 yards and 12 touchdowns.
+Still, Miami would lose their final five games to finish 9-7 and miss the playoffs.

 Packer fans have a right to feel cheated on this deal.

-He is best remembered for an off field incident rather than his on field play.
-Oh and by the way, it gets weird.
+He is best remembered for an off-field incident rather than his on-field play.
+(By the way, it gets weird.)

 A second round pick in 2001 out of Mississippi State by the Washington Redskins, Fred Smoot proved to be a steal of the draft.
 In Smoot's four years with the Redskins, he collected 16 interceptions and was named a Pro Bowl alternate in 2004 while forming an impressive duo with Champ Bailey.